google/or-tools/examples/cpp/README.md

   - strawberry_fields_with_column_generation.cc Complex example that
     demonstrates how to use dynamic column generation to solve a 2D covering problem.

-- Utilities
-  - model_util.cc A utility to manipulate model files (.cp) dumped by the solver.

 ## Execution
 Running the examples will involve building them, then running them.<br>